Risks and risk management

 Requirement management is used to assess components systematically, enabling the allocation of resources and efforts according to the component criticality.
 The ranking criteria indicates the consequence if a component fails.
 The objective is to improve quality proactively within product development, supply management, and the entire delivery process from order intake to commissioning.

 Nonconformity management at Wärtsilä focuses on developing and improving operations by registering and handling detected nonconformities.
 This ensures that customers receive products and services according to the agreed scope and specifications.
-Efficient handling, monitoring, and review of nonconformities is crucial for proper risk management and mitigation.
+Efficient handling, monitoring, and reviewing of nonconformities is crucial for proper risk management and mitigation.

 Product improvement management (issue resolution) projects are prioritised based on risk and importance.
-This happens when Wärtsilä identifies a technical issue according to claim statistics, customer feedback, or internal analysis and the case fulfils the risk categorisation for a non-isolated case.
+This happens when Wärtsilä identifies a technical issue according to claim statistics, customer feedback, or internal analysis, and the case fulfils the risk categorisation for a non-isolated case.

 The business lines are responsible for supporting customers in all warranty issues.
 This offers a feedback loop from the field to production and R&D, while taking care of the customers’ installations throughout their lifecycle.
 The company makes warranty provisions to cover any costs that may arise after product delivery.
 The company’s product liability insurance covers unexpected damages.

-Wärtsilä’s non-service sales include projects and equipment supply deliveries of various sizes.
-The most substantial orders concern power plants delivered on a complete EPC (engineering, procurement, and construction) basis.
-However, in relation to the total volume of business, the risks from individual projects do not reach significant levels.
 The risk of product liability claims is reduced through the lifecycle quality of the products and work, starting from the initial design, through all stages of the production process, to the eventual field service activities, and the use of standard sales contracts, including the establishment of a contract review process.

 Risk of non-compliance, corruption and fraud